-Visas for Singapore are not required by nationals referred to in the table above, if they are visiting for social reasons; instead a visit pass is issued on arrival and is usually valid for up to a month.
+Visas for Singapore are not required by nationals referred to in the table above, if they are visiting for social/tourism reasons; instead a visit pass is issued on arrival and is usually valid for up to a month.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Singapore.

 If a transit visa is required, it will be issued on arrival and have a validity of 96 hours.
 This allows passengers to leave the airport; bus tours of the city are available for passengers with sufficient stopover time.

 Consulate (or consular section of embassy/high commission).
 In certain countries applications may be submitted online (www.ica.gov.sg).

 A long-term visit pass can be issued for the purpose of visiting family, seeking employment or accompanying a child studying in Singapore.
 There are long lists of requirements available on the Immigration and Checkpoints Authority website (www.ica.gov.sg).